HimbeerserverDE/mt-multiserver-proxy/doc/config.md

 > `Server.TexturePool`
 ```
 Type: string
-Default: ""
+Default: Server.Name
-Description: The texture Pool the server will be mapped to default is server name.
+Description: The texture pool the server will be mapped to.
 ```

 > `Server.Fallback`